mantidproject/mantid/docs/source/development/ISISSANSReductionBackend.rst

 Note that the transmission information can be either collected via a monitor or via a region on the detector.
-In the former case *transmission_monitor* is the relevant parameter whereas in the former case it is *transmission_radius_on_detector*, *transmission_roi_files* and *transmission_mask_files*.
+In the former case *transmission_monitor* is the relevant parameter whereas in the latter case it is *transmission_radius_on_detector*, *transmission_roi_files* and *transmission_mask_files*.
 Also note that we have instrument specific versions of these state classes, mainly to accommodate for the different wavelength ranges (and potentially default prompt peak settings.)